jerry81/codeingame/Practice/VeryHard/00ShadowOfKnight2/Shadow2_README.md

 - at this point, we initialize a map of possibilities (bounding box) and start jumping diagonally

 - extract both algorithms into managable functions

+- okay, so the "hashmap" method is still faster.
+- use the original data structure.